 Thousand Oaks, California

 Volunteer Hospice/Palliative Care: As a non-medical hospice we are uniquely positioned to offer our care and support outside the constraints put on medical hospices by Medicare and private insurances.
 This means we are able to assist patients before a six-month prognosis is made and those who still may be undergoing corrective treatment.
 Our volunteers are there to hold a hand, to listen, to comfort, they may prepare a meal, brush their patient's hair, and help with other general grooming needs.
 They may run errands and lend the much needed emotional support, care, and guidance to their patients long before the patient qualifies for medical hospice.
-Of equal importance is the direct support, respite, and guidance given to the care-giving family members, who often struggle with what is often a first time and overwhelming experience.

 Grief Support: Grief Support is more than just helping someone get over the sadness of losing a loved-one; Profound grief can weaken the immune system causing a variety of health related issues including digestive problems, headaches, sore muscles, fatigue, and chest pains.
 There is a fine line between grief and clinical depression and many people need professional help to get through the grieving process.
 Our seniors receive long-term, professional support that allows them to heal from the adverse emotional and physical affects that are presented by grief and move positively forward with their lives.

 Errand Angels: Providing volunteers to run errands for home-bound seniors and those who are sheltered in place during the COVID-19 pandemic.